 Each year UK households and businesses are becoming increasingly vulnerable to a Cyber attack with Cyber criminals seeking to exploit vulnerabilities either through human error or security vulnerabilities.
 Cyber criminals mainly seek to steal passwords, personal identifiable information (PII) and data to either facilitate other criminality, or to sell on the Darknet for other Cyber criminals to use.

 Common Cyber threats or terms used to facilitate this are:

 HackingWhere a criminal gains unauthorised access to a computer system.

 PhishingWhere a criminal sends an email making it appear to be from a legitimate source, however instead it contains a form of malicious software.

 Malware‘Malicious Software’ is designed to gain unauthorised access to computers with the intention of disrupting their normal function or to gather data from them.

 DDOS‘Distributed Denial of Service’ where a criminal makes a website unavailable by overwhelming it with data traffic.

 Cyber Crime as a Service (CaaS) is an emerging business where Cyber Criminals can sell their skills, knowledge and tools to other Cyber criminals for the purpose of conducting Cyber criminality.

-Due to this there is an increase and emphasis on raising awareness of Cyber crime and how UK households and businesses can prevent themselves of falling victim to a cyber attack and protect themselves in the future.
+Due to this there is an increase and emphasis on raising awareness of Cybercrime and how UK households and businesses can prevent themselves of falling victim to a cyber-attack and how to protect themselves in the future.